Hrishikeshkashyap/Mini_Project_1_April_2021/README.md

 ## Challenges Faced and How Was It Overcome

-1. Integrating all concepts into the project topic - From Reviewers
+1. Integrating all concepts into the project topic - suggestions from peers and websearch

 ## Learning Resources
 1. [markdownCheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)